cleverlight/lightenna/_posts/blog/2021-02-08-docker-exercises.md

     * using the package manager built into your chosen distribution
 * Copy a local nginx.conf file into your container
     * You might base your configuration on a simplified version of this [Nginx Example Configuration](https://www.nginx.com/resources/wiki/start/topics/examples/full/)
-        * Alternatively see solution for sample config.
+        * Alternatively see solution for sample config
 * Copy a local website into your container
     * A single `index.html` file will suffice, but you can enrich it if you'd like
 * Run NGINX as a non-root user, e.g. user `1000`